-H&J Medical Supplies: The Ultimate Education Guide
+H&J Medical Supplies Education Hub

 The Ultimate Guide to Medicare & NYS Medicaid

 Disclaimer: This information is for educational purposes only and should not be taken as official legal or medical advice.
-Always verify details with Medicare.gov and the NYS Department of Health, or consult a qualified professional.
+Always verify details with Medicare.gov and the NYS Department of Health or consult a qualified professional.

 What Is Medicare?

-Administered by the Centers for Medicare & Medicaid Services (CMS), Medicare helps reduce the financial burden of hospital stays, doctor visits, and more.
+Medicare is a federal health insurance programme that primarily serves individuals 65 and older, certain younger individuals with disabilities and people with End‑Stage Renal Disease (ESRD).
+Administered by the Centres for Medicare & Medicaid Services (CMS), it helps reduce the financial burden of hospital stays, doctor visits and more.

 The Four Parts of Medicare